ARAVINDs2002/image-enhancement-app/README.md

 # Features

-Load Image: Allows the user to load an image file from their system.
+👉Load Image: Allows the user to load an image file from their system.

-Display Image: Resizes and displays the image within the app window.
+👉Display Image: Resizes and displays the image within the app window.

-Process Image: Apply transformations including:
+👉Process Image: Apply transformations including:
-Rotate Left
+1)Rotate Left
-Rotate Right
+2)Rotate Right
-Mirror
+3)Mirror
-Convert to Black & White
+4)Convert to Black & White
-Sharpen
+5)Sharpen
-Revert Image: Revert to the original image.
+6)Revert Image: Revert to the original image.
-Save Image: Save the processed image to a file.
+7)Save Image: Save the processed image to a file.

 #Requirements

-To run this application, you need:
+👉To run this application, you need:

 Python 3.x
 Pillow library